Log on

 printf "file '%s'\n" ./*.mkv > mylist.txt ffmpeg -f concat -i mylist.txt -sn -acodec copy -vcodec copy output.mkv

-This will generate an intermedia .avi file suitable for fast seeking in a DAW like Samplitude - something sound designers typically use when adding sound effects to a piece of video.
-Don't use these settings for the final video encode, as it does not look very pretty.
+This will generate an intermediate video file suitable for fast seeking in a DAW like Samplitude.
+Don't use these settings for the final video product, as it does not look very pretty.
+This is for the sound editor only.

 Encode video but use audio from .wav file instead of source video